 Eradicating Guinea Worm Disease

-Current Status: Transmission stopped, November 2008 (read the announcement)
+Current Status: Transmission stopped, November 2008 (Read the announcement)

-Certification of Dracunculiasis Eradication: Pending
+Certification of Dracunculiasis Elimination: 2013

-More deaths occur in Nigeria from malaria than in any other country; approximately one third of all children who die from malaria are Nigerian.
+More deaths from malaria occur in Nigeria than in any other country; approximately one-third of the estimated 660,000 children who die annually from malaria worldwide are Nigerian.
 Read full text >

 The Carter Center ended its agricultural activities in Nigeria in 2011.